pabloelt/pabloelt.github.io/content/project/project7/index.md

 ### 8.2 Exposure at Default (EAD) model
 {style="color: #BBDEFC; font-weight: normal"}

-For the EAD model, different combinations of linear regression algorithms (Ridge, Lasso) are tested against the tree-based LightGBM algorithm, each with various hyperparameter settings.
+For the EAD model, supervised regressors machine learning algorithms are required.
+In this case, different combinations of linear regression algorithms (Ridge, Lasso) are tested against the tree-based LightGBM algorithm, each with various hyperparameter settings.
 It is found that the LightGBM architecture performs the best.
 Since interpretability is less critical for the EAD model and due to the significant performance difference between these algorithms in this case, LightGBM is ultimately adopted, as mentioned in previous steps.
 The final adopted hyperparametrization for the LightGBM algorithm is the following:

 * learning_rate = 0.1
 * max_iter = 200